What is mental health?

 Spiritual

 - Do I question the meaning and purpose of my life?
-If so, how?

 - What can I do to ensure my spiritual health?